machingclee/machingclee.github.io/static/media/321-lambda-function-running-nodejs-dockerimage.709f466f.md

 #### Scenario

-- My teamate used my template to run an express application in zipped fraction.
+- My teamate used my template to run an express application in zipped fashion.

 - One day we are asked to create `pdf` using `react-pdf` and `sharp` for resizing images.